 You can also examine the propeller’s design and its rotation direction.
 The intake side is the one with the visible edges.
-The intake section is where the blades revolve to the right concerning the CPU fan direction.
+In the intake section, the blades revolve to the right concerning the CPU fan direction.

 There are some other factors to consider

 The rating of a fan’s CFM (Cubic Feet per Minute) indicates how much air it can move per minute.

 The greater this number is, the more air your system’s fan will push in or out.
 The more, the merrier in this scenario!

 It refers to the decibel measurement.
 It denotes the maximum volume that the fan can produce.